angular/angular-ja/adev-ja/src/content/reference/configs/angular-compiler-options.md

 For most applications, `'full'` is the correct compilation mode.

-Use `'partial'` for independently published libraries, such as NPM packages.
+Use `'partial'` for independently published libraries, such as npm packages.
 `'partial'` compilations output a stable, intermediate format which better supports usage by applications built at different Angular versions from the library.
 Libraries built at "HEAD" alongside their applications and using the same version of Angular such as in a mono-repository can use `'full'` since there is no risk of version skew.